 By minimizing redundancy, work becomes more streamlined, making it easier for employees to collaborate and get more done.

-For instance, a team of software and applications developers can achieve greater clarity on their shared goals, enabling faster turnaround times.
+For instance, a team of software and application developers can achieve greater clarity on their shared goals, enabling faster turnaround times.
 When resources are allocated intelligently, everyone is poised to succeed without overexertion.

 This approach doesn’t just improve how tasks are executed—it motivates individuals to aim for better results consistently.